w3f/polkadot-wiki/docs/build-protocol-info.md

 Bitcoin.

 Some transactions cannot be signed by a fee-paying account and use unsigned transactions.
-For example, when a user claims their DOTs from the Ethereum DOT indicator contract to a new DOT address, the new address doesn't yet have any funds with which to pay fees.
+For example, when a user claims their DOT from the Ethereum DOT indicator contract to a new DOT address, the new address doesn't yet have any funds with which to pay fees.

 ### Transaction Mortality